WASdev/sample.batch.sleepybatchlet/README.md

 of 15 seconds.
 The sleep time is configurable via batch property *sleep.time.seconds*.
 The batchlet prints a message to System.out each second, so you can easily verify that it's running.

+##Build the sample

+For your convenience, the sample application has already been built: SleepyBatchletSample-1.0.war.

+To build from source, use maven or import the source into WDT (WebSphere Developer Tools).

 ##Install and run the sample

-1. From your wlp/ installation directory, run the self-extracting sample archive:

-        $ java -jar LibertyServer.jar

-2. Start the server:

-        $ bin/server start LibertyServer
+1. Use the sample server.xml as a guide for configuring your server with javaBatch-1.0.

+2. Configure java batch persistence and create the batch runtime database.
+See the following knowledge center article for more information: http://www-01.ibm.com/support/knowledgecenter/was_beta_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_batch_persistence_config.html

+3. Install the sample app to your server by copying SleepyBatchletSample-1.0.war into the server's dropins/ directory.

-3. Run the sample.
+4. Run the sample.
 You can kickoff the batch job thru the sample servlet by hitting the following URL, either via a browser or cURL or your preferred HTTP client:

         http://localhost:9080/SleepyBatchletSample-1.0/sleepybatchlet?action=start